VirtoCommerce/vc-platform/docs/v2.0/dev_docs/Fundamentals/Data-Import/02-building-custom-importer.md

 This is the central object in the _DataImport_ extension system, as the object of this type is called by the system for all import operations.

-In order to define new importer, we will create a new class, _ProductImageCsvDataImporter_, with the following content:
+In order to define new importer, we will create a new class, _CsvProductImageImporter_, with the following content:

-`ProductImageCsvDataImporter.cs`
+`CsvProductImageImporter.cs`
 ```cs
 1 public sealed class CsvProductImageImporter : IDataImporter
 2    {